-Mandibular Advancement Device (MAD) for Sleep Apnea/Snoring: It is a simple, customized appliance which, as the name suggests, brings the lower jaw forward to widen the opening to the airway.
+Mandibular Advancement Device (MAD) for Sleep Apnea/Snoring: It is a simple, customized appliance that, as the name suggests, brings the lower jaw forward to widen the opening to the airway.
 It also keeps the roof of the throat from collapsing, thus avoiding sleep apnea.

-BRUXISM: Bruxism, also known as clenching or grinding is typically an unknown muscle movement of the muscles responsible for chewing.
-This unwarranted movement creates friction, pressure and tension across your teeth.
-This can result in wearing down of enamel, cracked teeth, muscle soreness and much more.
+BRUXISM: Bruxism, also known as clenching or grinding, is typically an unknown muscle movement of the muscles responsible for chewing.
+This unwarranted movement creates friction, pressure, and tension across your teeth.
+This can result in wearing down of enamel, cracked teeth, muscle soreness, and much more.
 Bruxism can occur unknowingly during the day or while you sleep.
 If you wake up with jaw pain or aching teeth, this could be from clenching and grinding in your sleep.